mmademann/tictac/README.md

-# Game of Squares
+# Game of Xs & Os

-Tic Tac Toe
+## Interactive Tic Tac Toe game using the React tutorials